7eRoM/Ftring/README.md

 ## History
-### v0.1.0 / Feb 2019
+### v0.1.0 / April 2019
 * String generation based on carry flag
 * Supports C++ static and dynamic arrays
+### v0.2.0 / April 2019
+* String generation based on A-Flag, P-Flag, S-Flag and Z-Flag.
+* The core of Ftring is divided to multiple packages.

 ### Ongoing
-* String generation based on Overflow Flag, Sign Flag, Zero Flag, Auxiliary Carry Flag and Parity Flag
+* String generation based on Overflow Flag.
 * Add more methods to set or reset the aforementioned flags
 * Generate a routine to overwrite the memory of variable whenever there is no need to use it anymore